 Suggested Read: Samsung TV Volume/Sound Not Working: FIXED

-If you have used a variety of solutions and none of the solutions have worked, then the root cause of your problem maybe someone else.
+If you have used a variety of solutions and none of the solutions have worked, then the root cause of your problem may be someone else.
 You may need to contact Roku’s customer support in such a condition so that they can investigate.
 They may also need to get your Roku account email address and your Roku device serial number.

 You can send a private message through the Roku community to Roku’s customer service and technical support team.
 Which was created to allow users to connect with each other and the support team, share tips and recommendations, and solve problems.

 After you register with the community, you can try to find the answer to your problem first.
 If you feel the need to speak directly to the support staff, you can send a private message.
-Just click the envelope icon next to your avatar, at the top right of the page.
+Just click the envelope icon next to your avatar at the top right of the page.

-Use Different Setup Codes:
+Why Use Different Setup Codes?:

 All tv models have different sets of remote codes.
 During the setup process, Roku Player compresses the list of possible codes on your particular TV brand so that the improved remote can be programmed to the appropriate code.